ViktorSvertoka/devops-github-fundamentals/README.md

 - [ ] Do we need to implement analytics?
 - [ ] Will this be part of a product update?
 If yes, please write one phrase about this update

-5. Create project for this repository.
+5. Create project for this `repository`.

 6. Add deploy key with name `DEPLOY_KEY` to your repository.